zhdonghd/miniView/README.md

   key                  | Behavior
 -----------------------|-----------------------------------------------------------------
-`selector`             | Jquery selector with id attribute `widthzoom`            | The width scale value of the mini map. default value 0.1 `heightzoom`           | The height scale value of the mini map. default value 0.1 `viewZoom`             | Scale value of the container. default value 1 `isEnableMouseWheel`   | Where enable mousewheel to zoom the container
+`selector`             | Jquery selector with id attribute `zoom`                 | Scale value of the mini map. default value 0.1 `viewZoom`             | Scale value of the container. default value 1 `isEnableMouseWheel`   | Where enable mousewheel to zoom the container